AceAlloushX/My-website/README.md

 - Added a "Back to Top" button.
 - Included arrows next to headers for better navigation.
 - Replaced "Download Certificate" text with a down arrow icon.
 - Added a new favicon for display on the browser tab.
+- Adjust compatibility view on Smaller screens.

 <br><br>